top of page

 Then he said, “Jesus, remember me when you come into your kingdom.”
 Jesus answered him, “Truly I tell you, today you will be with me in paradise.”

-Jesus said this to this man on the cross who had minutes to live.
-Meaning that when this man dies, he will fast forward to end times, and paradise from there.
-To this man it'll seem like it happened that day - "today..."
+Jesus said this to the man on the cross who had only minutes to live.
+Meaning that when this man dies, he will exit earthly time and fast-forward to the end times.
+From his perspective, entering Paradise will seem immediate — “today..."

 The prophet Daniel used similar language to Paul's describing the dead true-believers as "asleep":